 Assist individual case workers with accessing files from various care providers regarding specific cases.

 Additional duties and special projects as assigned.

-Flexible work schedule is required; potential weekend coverage.
-Travel to facilities required and will be reimbursed as per Federal travel regulations.
+Flexible work schedule is required; potential weekend coverage and extended shifts.
+Travel to facilities is required and will be reimbursed as per Federal travel regulations.
 This position requires a Public Trust clearance, or the ability to obtain one.

 Bachelor of Arts in Social Work or related discipline